rbtylee/tutorial-jsonc/tutorial/types.md

 ## Problems

-1. In whatever language you wish, write a implemntation of a state machine to determine whether a JSONvalue is valid.
+1. In any language, write a implemntation of a state machine to determine whether a JSON value is valid.
 Consult the state diagram for a JSON values above.
-You are free to use a state machine library if you wish altho For such a simple example it is hardly necesary.
+You are free to use a state machine library.
+However, for such a simple example it is hardly necesary.

 - If you choose a language other than C for Problem 1, explain why?
 Explain how difficult would it be to implement your non-C solution or something akin to it in C?
 If it is possible for you to do so in a reasonable amount of time, implement your non-C solution in C.